-What do we mean by poverty?
+What do we mean by poverty and how do can it be measured?
 A broad spectrum of individuals and families in New Jersey struggle economically.
 They include people with very low incomes, who face dire deprivation and daily sacrifices, as well as many among the working poor, who often are ignored in official poverty statistics, but who nevertheless experience real and harmful economic challenges.
+Since CSBG funding uses the federal poverty level (FPL) for eligibility, data includes the FPL and census information.

 Municipality | Below poverty line | % |